 This policy is site specific: Only scheduled underground storage tanks at scheduled locations are covered.
+Unregulated underground storage tanks may be covered subject to E-JIF underwriting rules.

 No coverage applies to underground storage tanks that are rejected, unknown and/or unscheduled.
-These tanks may be eligible for up to \$10,000 in remediation expenses, subject to the approval of the FUND.
+Refer to item 6 regarding the E-JIF Underground Tank Remediation Grant Program.